admazzola/super-degen-run/ARCHITECTURE.md

 #### Servers
 - There will be 1 auth server that gives people tokens, stores them in redis
 - There will be ZoneServers which

+Each zoneserver will have a max player cap and a queue (like squad/wow)